 International Civil Aviation Organization (ICAO) is a specialized agency of United Nations, whose mandate is to ensure the safe, efficient and orderly evolution and growth of international civil aviation.
 With its headquarters located in Montreal, Canada, ICAO has seven regional offices throughout the world.
 Since its establishments in 1944, ICAO has grown to an organization with over 180 contracting states.
 Safe and orderly development of all aspects of international civil aeronautics is the ultimate aim of ICAO.
 It provides the forum whereby requirements and procedures in need of standardization may be introduced, studied and revolved.

 For dealing with technical affairs and other important aspects of international civil aviation, a conference was organized in Chicago in 1944 (November 1 to December 7).
-Based on the discussions, a Provisional International Civil Aviation Organization was founded in 1947 as a permanent body, as a specialized agency of the United Nations.
+Based on the discussions, a Provisional International Civil Aviation Organization (PICAO) started functioning from 6th of June 1945.
+International Civil Aviation Organization was founded in 1947 as a permanent body, as a specialized agency of the United Nations.
 ICAO is composed of states, generally members of the UNO.